 Now the first thing you want to do here is some research.
 Have a look on websites such as autotrader and whatcar to get an idea of the sort of car you might like.
 Now as its your first car things like insurance are going to be something you are certainly going to have to take into account when narrowing down your selection of would-be contenders.

 Once you have an idea or a shortlist of the vehicles you are interested in, and no doubt you have a budget in mind, its time to find a car dealer with a good repuatation.

 Dealers buy their stock from a number of different sources.
 Some will be buying from auction houses such as BCA or Manheim with others buying from car buying websites or simply retailing their part exchange vehicles and topping up with right out purchases occassionally as required.

-One tip I can give you here that i have used in the past to help get a slightly better deal was to find a car a private seller was trying to sell on autotrader or a buy my car website like dealerbid.
+One tip I can give you here that i have used in the past to help get a slightly better deal was to find a car a private seller was trying to sell on autotrader or a buy my car company like dealerbid.
 If the vehicle was of serious interest I would then contact a local dealer and explain that I am interested in this car (give them the link to the vehicle listing) but would prefer to buy from a dealer as I wanted a warranty and reassurrance.